Kiyoshi Inui

 Dual-Income Physician Household

 A dual-physician household in Santa Monica where both partners carry medical school debt finances the upgrade purchase at 100% LTV.
-Student loans on IBR are excluded from DTI for both borrowers.
-The program's manual underwriting evaluates combined physician income against actual monthly obligations rather than inflated automated calculations.
+Student loans on IBR are excluded from DTI for both borrowers if each qualifies on residency or fellowship income.
+The program’s manual underwriting evaluates combined physician income against actual monthly obligations rather than inflated automated calculations.

 Resident — Westwood